-Develops tecniques and design approach for effective utilization of microprocessors in modern systems.
+Develops techniques and design approaches for effective utilization of microprocessors in modern systems.
 Emphasizes analysis and evaluation of architectural features of microprocessor chip sets.
-Studies functional organization, capabilities, and utilization of a variety of largescale monolithic circuits.
+Studies functional organization, capabilities, and utilization of a variety of large-scale monolithic circuits.
 Software theory and technology is given equal weight with hardware.
-PREREQUISITE: EE 2812.
+PREREQUI-SITE: EE 2812.